-Activity Points Maximum Colloquium Attendance Colloquium Presentation 5-15 2 Conference Attendance Iowa Section of the MAA (October 5 th -6 th) 5-15 2 Mathematics Competition Participation Iowa Mathematical Modeling Competition (t.b.d.)
-Putnam Competition (December 7 th) 10 2 Math Culture Reading Some weeks specific readings will be posted on the course web page With approval, any relevant column on MAA.org With approval, any relevant article from Math Horizons , CMJ , etc. 5 - 3 3 Math Club Activities (when appropriate) Movies, Speakers, Game Nights, math portion of Playground of Science, etc. 5 Volunteer Math Outreach Working with students at McKinnley Middle School, etc. 5 2
+Activity Maximum Colloquium Attendance 5 Colloquium Presentation 5-15 2 Conference Attendance Iowa Section of the MAA 5-15 2 Mathematics Competition Participation Iowa Mathematical Modeling Competition Putnam Competition 15 2 Math Culture Reading Some weeks specific readings will be posted on the course web page With approval, any relevant article from Math Horizons , CMJ , etc. 5 3 Math Club Activities (when appropriate) Movies, Speakers, Game Nights, math portion of Playground of Science, etc. Volunteer Math Outreach Working with students at McKinnley Middle School, etc. 5 2

 Generally Math Culture Points can be earned for at most two activities in any given week, so you should plan to spread your participation throughout the semester.
-In each case above, credit assumes both full participation and submitting a brief summary/response via Moodle.
+In each case above, credit assumes both full participation and submitting a brief summary/reflection via Moodle.
 These reflections should generally be between 100 and 300 words, and include both a brief summary and your personal thoughts on the event or reading.